dmerejkowsky/blog/content/post/2017-07-22-how-i-use-git.md

   * It is able to solves conflict that git does note handle automatically, which is nice, but sometimes this goes wrong. (it's pretty rare though)
-  * It lets select you to choose 'A', 'B' or 'C' for the conflicts, but sometimes you want to *edit* the line directly in 'D', but the the editor is painful to use.
+  * It lets select you to choose 'A', 'B' or 'C' for the conflicts, but sometimes you want to *edit* the line directly in 'D', and the the editor is painful to use.
 * Pros:
   * It shows you four windows: 'A', the common ancestor, 'B', the file from your